 A Coffee Roaster

 Depending on your desired business model, you may need to purchase a coffee roaster.
 This can be a huge up-front investment but can pay off in the long run.
-Roasting your own coffee allows you complete control over what you’re serving and offers an opportunity for another revenue stream from selling whole-bean coffee.
+Roasting your coffee allows you complete control over what you’re serving and offers an opportunity for another revenue stream from selling whole-bean coffee.
 You can sell both to other cafes and your customers in your shop.

 However, it can take time and a lot of hard work for that investment to turn profitable.
 If you do decide you need to purchase a roaster, buying a used or refurbished model can save you a large chunk of change.

-San Franciscan, Diedrich, and Probat are your “top-of-the-line” roasters, but there are some other affordable options as well.
+San Franciscan, Diedrich, and Probate are your “top-of-the-line” roasters, but there are some other affordable options as well.
 However, if you can get a better machine used for the same price, you absolutely should.

 Make sure you purchase a roaster that is big enough for your business.
-If you plan to roast to sell to other businesses, you may need a larger machine than if you were just roasting for your own café.
+If you plan to roast to sell to other businesses, you may need a larger machine than if you were just roasting for your café.

 If you decide not to roast, just make sure you have a great roaster to partner with that you can count on.
-There are both national and local potions for this, so just find someone you want to work with.
+There are both national and local options for this, so just find someone you want to work with.

 Water Filtration System

 I know we said earlier that a grinder is the single largest determining factor in the quality of your coffee, but that is only true if you already have good water.
 Most coffee is between 98-99 percent water.
-Make absolutely certain that there is a good water filtration system in place, as this will make or break your coffee.
+Make certain that there is a good water filtration system in place, as this will make or break your coffee.

 It is usually best to distill your water first and then add in whatever minerals you want to create your desired brew.
 Barista Hustle has put together a good collection of water recipes for a DIY at-home brewer, but the principles and ratios here can be applied to a commercial setting as well.

 We can’t stress this enough: don’t skimp on your water filtration.
 Take the time to figure out what is going to work best for the coffees you’re serving.
-We promise it will pay huge dividends in the long-run.
+We promise it will pay huge dividends in the long run.

-Airpots, Decanters, and Other Serving Devices
+Airports, Decanters, and Other Serving Devices

 After you’ve made the bigger purchases, you will also need equipment to serve your coffee.
-Airpots are a great, simple way to store and serve your batch-brew coffees.
+Airports are a great, simple way to store and serve your batch-brew coffees.
 For pour-overs, maybe try purchasing a few glass decanters or carafes.
-This can really add to the presentation when serving a more “specialty” coffee beverage.
+This can add to the presentation when serving a more “specialty” coffee beverage.

 Other Brewing Devices